 So when you look at a simple cup of tea, and the myriads of events and things unfolding in time and space that were necessary for it to appear here and now, then a cup of tea is never just a cup of tea.
 A cup of tea is made of pure no-thing-ness in which lies the totality of the universe.
 A universe was necessary in the making of this cup of tea.
 And this universe is present here and now as you experience the cup of tea, or anything else that can be experienced.
 If you only see a cup of tea, if you only see a world, then you have placed yourself as an object in time and space.
 Why being so specific?
 Enlarge your vision by seeing the universe in the cup of tea.
-Not a universe as a thing in time and space, but the universe as the hidden potentiality, expansion, and creative being of this no-thing-ness itself — the awareness that can be experienced here and now as your own self.
+Not a universe as a thing in time and space, but the universe as the hidden potentiality, expansion, and creativity of this no-thing-ness itself — the awareness that can be experienced here and now as your own self.

 So remember: you have never been shaped by space and time.
 Maybe your body has.
 Maybe your mind has.
 Maybe your story has.
 For they are the result, the unfolding, of a whole universe.
 But what about you?
-You have been shaped by here and now.
+‘You’ have been shaped by here and now.
 Do you hear it?
-You have been shaped by here and now.
+‘You’ have been shaped by here and now.
 Now how does it feel to be shaped by here and now?
 How much shape are you going to acquire?
 What story are you going to be the result of?
 Our deepest self is not the result of a universe.
 If anything, it is rather the cause of it.
 But not even.
 And the reason is: our profound nature has no cause.
 That would diminish it.
 And having no cause, it is not itself the cause of anything.
 It would place it in the claws of time.
-No. It just is.
-It is whole and contained in itself.
+It just is.
+It is whole and contained within itself.
 And every apparent things and selves dance in it, in the same way that the waves and currents, made of water, dance in the ocean.

 ‘Morning on the Seine near Giverny 02’ – Claude Monet, 1897 – WikiArt